Patrick de Graaf LL.M.

 TNO offers you the chance to do groundbreaking work and help customers and society with innovative, practical and smart solutions.

 Technology is developing at lightning speed.
-More and more devices and applications are connected to the internet.
+More and more devices and applications are connected to the internet, the internet of things.
 Today, we have more digital data, more services and more apps than ever before.
 Everyone and everything is connected: consumers, businesses and public authorities.
 With this growing interconnectedness and complexity, it becomes increasingly difficult to maintain an overview.
 The need for secure, reliable and – above all – clear cybersecurity solutions is mounting.
 This is because what is safe today will most likely not be safe tomorrow.
 At TNO, we’re therefore working hard on tomorrow’s smart security innovations.

 We regularly see in the media that cybersecurity is a prerequisite for keeping the Dutch economy up and running.
 Entire organisations are paralysed by ransomware attacks and large parts of our daily lives are disrupted by cyberattacks.